Timea's Kitchen

 • Vegan Paprikash: Omit the bacon.
 Instead of double cream, use canned full-fat coconut milk or a thick, unsweetened cashew cream.
 Ensure your broth is vegetable-based.

-Serving the Paprikash
+Serving the Paprikas

 This creamy Hungarian Mushroom Paprikash is versatile and pairs beautifully with a variety of side dishes that are perfect for soaking up every drop of that rich paprika sauce.